 High power with variable speed, Comfortable and flexible operation, LED lighting, 6 sanding sheets, 0 - 90˚ pivoting head, Extendable up to 1.97m

-The device stands out thanks to its distinct combination of rotary and orbital actions that ensure an ideal and scratch-free quality sanding on a large variety of woods and metals.
+The device uses a combination of rotary and orbital actions that ensure an ideal and scratch-free quality sanding on a large variety of woods and metals.
 Additionally, it is also suitable for sanding down paintwork.
-Not to mention that, with the appropriate Velcro-backed polishing pads, you will be able to even polish your car with this random orbit sander.
+With the Velcro-backed polishing pads, you will even be able to polish your car with this random orbit sander.

 The model tends to overheat after hours of continuous work.